 How Long Is a Seasonal Job?

 How Long Do Seasonal Jobs Last

-When you hear the word “seasonal work” most people tend to think about the holiday season and getting a job at Target or Walmart.
-At least that’s what I used to think.
+When you hear the word “seasonal work,” most people think about the holiday season and getting a job at Target or Walmart.
+At least, that’s what I used to think.
 But in reality, there’s much more to it!

-The term “seasonal” refers to work that is temporarily performed to satisfy an organization’s short term requirements over a particular time period.
+The term “seasonal” refers to work that is temporarily performed to satisfy an organization’s short-term requirements over a particular period.

-This could be a business that is only open during a specific time throughout the year (like a ski resort) or a retailer who sees a rise in activity over the holiday season.
+This could be a business that is only open during a specific time throughout the year (like a ski resort) or a retailer that sees a rise in activity over the holiday season.

+How Long Is a Seasonal Job?